DmitryAEfimov/telecom-gateway/README.md

 # Telecom application.
 This is MVP of [OSS](https://en.wikipedia.org/wiki/Operations_support_system) class system.
-It provides CRUD operations for active equipment inventory.
+It provides CRUD operations for active equipment inventorization.
 Application has been developed in scope of [software architect](https://otus.ru/lessons/arhitektor-po/) course.

 ## Domain model: